saminiir/saminiir.github.io/_posts/2016-06-26-configuring-arch-linux-on-dell-xps-15.markdown

 ---
 layout: post
 title:  "Configuring Arch Linux on Dell XPS 15"
-date:   2016-06-25 08:00:00
+date:   2016-06-26 08:00:00
 categories: linux
 permalink: configuring-arch-linux-on-dell-xps-15/
 ---

-* X11 for the windowing system
-* DWM for window management
+In the [previous post]({% post_url 2016-06-24-installing-arch-linux-on-dell-xps-15 %}), we've successfully booted into Arch Linux from our encrypted root partition.

+Let's now configure it to our (my) liking.

 # Contents
 {:.no_toc}

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-Now we've successfully booted into Arch Linux from our encrypted root partition.
-Let's configure it to our liking.

 # User management